SCBI-ForestGEO/Dendrobands/README.md

 *Data organization*

 A dataset for each year of collection is found in the [data folder](https://github.com/SCBI-ForestGEO/Dendrobands/tree/master/data).
-Each year has a master data set that includes both biannual and intra-annual surveys.
+Each year has a master data set that includes both biannual and intra-annual surveys (with a file name format "scbi.dendroAll_YEAR.csv")

 In the interest of keeping survey data entry simplified, each type of survey (biannual and intra-annual) has its own .csv for data entry for the current year.
 This is where the current year’s data will be entered during the growing season (March – November).
 When the growing season is finished and the November biannual survey is complete, data should be transferred to the scbi.dendroAll_YEAR.csv via joining/merging in R.
 1. Metadata for these individual forms are consistent with the scbi.dendroAll_YEAR.csv [metadata](https://github.com/SCBI-ForestGEO/Dendrobands/blob/master/data/metadata/scbi.dendroALL_%5BYEAR%5D_metadata.csv) (the master).